fionamcc/Docs/goanna/using_goanna_in_cyverse_DE.rst

 **Accessing GOanna in the Discovery Environment**
 =================================================

-1. `Create an account on CyVerse <user.cyverse.org>`_ (free)
+1. `Create an account on CyVerse <user.cyverse.org>`_ (free).
+The user guide can be found `here <https://learning.cyverse.org/>`_.
 2. Open the CyVerse Discovery Environment (DE) and login with your CyVerse credentials.
-3. If you are new to the Discovery Environment (DE) the user guide can be found `here <https://learning.cyverse.org/projects/discovery-environment-guide/en/latest/>`_.

-4. Click on the ‘Data’ button at the left side of the screen to access your files/folders.
+3. Click on the ‘Data’ tab at the left side of the screen to access your files/folders.
 Upload your data to the DE.
-5. To access the `GOanna 2.0 <https://de.cyverse.org/de/?type=apps&app-id=354731ae-71ab-11e9-b82a-008cfa5ae621&system-id=de>`_ app click on the ‘Apps’ button at the left side of the DE.
+4. There are several ways to access the GOanna app:

+- Use the `direct link <https://de.cyverse.org/apps/de/f707a7a4-4c3c-11ee-bba8-008cfa5ae621>`_.
-6. Search for 'GOanna" in the search bar at the top of the ‘apps’ window (see below).
-The contents of the folder will appear in the main pane of the window.
-The GOanna app is called ‘GOanna 2.0’; click on the name to open the app.
+- Search for 'GOanna" in the search bar at the top of the ‘apps’ tab.
+- Follow the AgBase collection (collections tab on left side of DE)

 |find_goanna|

-.. admonition:: Find Apps Easily with 'Communities'

-    The GOanna 2.0 app belongs to the 'i5k' and 'AgBase' communties.
-You can join either of these communities and they will appear in the left-hand pane of your 'Apps' window (see above).

-    To join a community click on the person icon in the top-right corner of the Discovery Environment window and select 'Communities'.
-In the 'Communities' window choose 'all communities' from the drop-down list.
-A list of communities will appear in the main pane of this window.
-Select the one you wish to join by clicking on it and then clicking on the 'join' button.

 **Using the GOanna App**
 ========================